Abhinav-m-v/Ransomware_Behaviour_Detection_System/README.md

 # 📖 Overview

 Traditional antivirus solutions primarily rely on signature-based detection methods and may fail to identify new or modified ransomware variants.
-The Behaviour-Based Ransomware Detection System addresses this limitation by monitoring system activities and identifying suspicious behaviour patterns associated with ransomware attacks.
+The Ransomware Behaviour Detection System addresses this limitation by monitoring system activities and identifying suspicious behaviour patterns associated with ransomware attacks.

 The system continuously monitors file operations, process behaviour, entropy levels, and honeyfile interactions in real time.
 When suspicious activities are detected, a rule-based detection engine calculates a threat score and classifies the system state as Normal, Suspicious, or Ransomware.
 Real-time alerts are generated and logged for further analysis.